 Standard roofing materials are used.
 Transoms are required with extruded roofs.

-Commented [WD12]: The HRB expressed interest in allowing alternative siding without needing to get a design exception.
+allowing alternative siding without needing to get a design exception.
 The HRB recommended in April 2020 that language be added to address the look of the siding as opposed to the material.